schuchert/schuchert.github.io/_posts/2025-06-21-energy-practice.md

 Begin with a rhythmic, four-part breath to center yourself:

-- **Inhale** (4 seconds)
+- **Inhale**
-- **Pause** (4 seconds)
+- **Pause**
-- **Exhale** (4 seconds)
+- **Exhale**
-- **Pause** (4 seconds)
+- **Pause**

 This breathing structure calms the mind and prepares the body for deeper energetic work, echoing techniques recommended for both subtle energy and breathwork practices.

 ### 2. Energy Movement & Visualization Sequence

-Locations:
-* Upper Upper Dan Tien: Arms directly above your fontanel (Baihui / GV20), slight bend in your elbows
-* Upper Dan Tien: Third Eye, here for definition, not using it as a reference point
-* Middle Dan Tien: Solar Plexus / Tiphareth Center
-* Dan Tien (aka called lower Dan Tien): Two fingers below your belly button in the center of your body - also here for definition, not used as a reference point

 Follow this integrated sequence, synchronizing breath, movement, and visualization:

 1. **Inhale (Energy from Above):**
-  - *Movement:* Palms start at Upper-Upper Dan Tien, and finish at the middle Dan Tien. slight crease in elbows,
+  - *Movement:* Palms start above the head, arms slightly bent
-  - *Visualization:* Draw bright white light from "Father Sky" into your middle Dan Tien (solar plexus)
+  - *Visualization:* Draw bright white light from "Father Sky" into your mid dan tien (solar plexus).
-  - *Action:* As you inhale, slowly draw your hands down to the middle Dan Tien, palms facing each other, visualizing tendrils of white light coming down from the source and into your middle Dan Tien.
+  - *Action:* As you inhale, slowly draw your hands down to the mid dan tien, palms facing each other, visualizing tendrils of white light coming down from the source and into your mid dan tien.

 2. **Pause (Integration):**
-  - *Movement:* Palms remain at your middle Dan Tien
+  - *Movement:* Palms at Mid Dan Tien
-  - *Visualization:* White light saturates your Middle Dan Tien - as you pause in your breath, the white light collects in your middle Dan Tien / Tiphareth center, and glows either a bright White, or Yellow.
+  - *Visualization:* White light saturates your mid dan tien.
+  - *Action:* Pausing in your breath, watch as the white light fills your mid dan tien, turning it into a glowing yellow ball of energy

 3. **Exhale (Grounding):**
   - *Movement:* Palms push toward earth
-  - *Visualization:* White energy flows down through your body, forming willow-like roots in the earth
+  - *Visualization:* White energy flows down through your body, forming willow-like roots in the earth.
+  - *Action:* As you exhale, push your palms towards the Earth.
+The yellow energy from your mid dan tien flows down your body, through your feet, into the ground.
+Imagine the roots of a tree forming under your feet.

 4. **Inhale (Energy from Below):**
   - *Movement:* Palms pull upward from earth to mid dan tien
-  - *Visualization:* Draw vibrant green energy from "Mother Earth's" core into your mid dan tien
+  - *Visualization:* Draw vibrant green energy from "Mother Earth's" core into your mid dan tien.
   - *Action:* Bring your palms back to your mid dan tien.
 As you draw your breath in, visualize that green energy pulling from the center of the earth into your bubbling well (the arch of your foot), traveling up to your mid dan tien.

 5. **Pause (Integration):**
   - *Movement:* Palms at Mid Dan Tien
-  - *Visualization:* Green energy fills your mid dan tien
+  - *Visualization:* Green energy fills your mid dan tien.
+  - *Action:* Pausing in your breath, watch as the green light fills your mid dan tien, turning it into a glowing green ball of energy

 6. **Exhale (Expansion):**
   - *Movement:* Palms rise to Upper Dan Tien
+  - *Visualization:* Green energy flows from your mid dan tien up your chest, throat, chin, skull, scalp, as the energy leaves your scalp, it forms leaves like a willow tree, at first going up, then out, and finally curling back to the ground, while your hands remain above your head.
-  - *Visualization:* Exhale, raising your palms to the upper dan tien and visualizing the green energy rising through your body and out the crown of your head, blossoming like willow leaves that cascade back to earth.
+  - *Action:* Exhale, raising your palms to above your head, while visualizing the green energy rising through your body, and out the crown of your head, blossoming like willow leaves that cascade back to earth.

 ---